 Useful resources

-There are lots of resources available to help you support children and young people affected by crime.
+There are many resources available to help you support children and young people affected by crime.

 If you or someone you know would like support after crime, contact us for help.